• Skip to main content

 Definition and meaning of “mangetsu”

-• mangetsu – 満月 (まんげつ) : a noun meaning ‘full moon’ in Japanese.
+• mangetsu – 満月 (まんげつ) : a noun meaning the ‘full moon’ in Japanese.

-The kanji expression of “mangetsu” consists of the following two kanji characters:
+The Japanese kanji expression for ‘full moon’ consists of the following two kanji characters:

 • 満 : a kanji character sometimes used like a prefix to add the meaning of ‘full’ in Japanese.

-• 月 : a kanji character used to mean ‘moon’ or ‘month’ in Japanese.
+• 月 : a kanji character used to mean ‘the moon’ or ‘month’ in Japanese.

-These two kanji characters tell us that “mangetsu” literally means ‘full moon’ in Japanese.
-What the kanji characters express is completely in line with the meaning.
+From these two kanji characters, we can understand that mangetsu literally means the ‘full moon’ in Japanese.
+This literal interpretation is completely in line with the actual meaning.

-So far, I’ve explained the definition and meaning of “mangetsu” together with its kanji expression.
+So far, I’ve explained the definition and meaning of mangetsu together with its kanji characters.
 Then, let me explain how to use it through the example sentences below.

 kyou wa mangetsu desu – 今日は満月です (きょうはまんげつです)